 Nespresso machines are ideal for coffee lovers who love coffee pods.
 The single-brewing machine makes it easier to brew coffee at home.

-But does Nespresso coffee differ from brewed coffee?
+Quick Answer: Does Nespresso coffee differ from brewed coffee?

 Even though both Nespresso and brewed coffee can use a pressure-brewing technique, the method is different.

-This article explains some key differences between Nespresso vs. coffee, so you’ll know exactly how these coffee methods suit your needs.
+This article explains some key differences between Nespresso vs. coffee so you’ll know exactly how these coffee methods suit your needs.

 Are Nespresso and brewed coffee the same?